ardentperf/cnpg-playground/lab/exercise-1-create-lab-vm/README.md

 across windows and mac and linux, so it's easier for us to help answer your questions and get you up and running.

-If you've never installed the MSVC redistributable, the you might also need to download and install this first (it's required by VirtualBox):
+On windows, if you've never installed the MSVC redistributable, the you might also need to download and install this first (it's required by VirtualBox):

 https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist